Team Fortress 2 (TF2) keeps crashing to the desktop during gameplay? If you’re experiencing this issue, take a deep breath and try the solutions here.

 2) Right-click the steamapps folder and select Copy.
 Then, place the copy in another location to back it up.

-Hopefully, you’re able to play Team Fortress 2 now.
-Enjoy your game!
+Hopefully, you’re able to play Team Fortress 2 now!
 If you have any questions or suggestions, please feel free to leave a comment below.